metalama/website/applications/builder.md

 ## Metalama benefits

 * **Improve productivity**: Any generated code is code you don't have to write and maintain.
 * **Reduce human errors**: Whenever you have to add new optional (or required) properties to the `Song` class, the aspect will take care of it.
-It's the best way to avoid having to remember to update the Builder class (manually adding new fields, properties, and the necessary mappings to move the value of that new Builder property to the Song class).
+It's the best way to avoid having to remember to update the Builder class manually by adding new fields, properties, and the necessary mappings to move the value of that new Builder property to the `Song` class.

 ## Resources

 * Blog post: [Implementing the Builder pattern with Metalama](https://metalama.net/blog/builder-pattern-with-metalama)
 * Example: [Implementing the Builder pattern without boilerplate](https://doc.metalama.net/examples/builder)